Oluwafisayomi97/CAPSONE-PROJECT/README.md

 • Pivot Tables: I created pivot tables to analyze sales by product, region, and period, total revenue by Product

+• Excel functions (SUM, COUNT, AVERAGE, AVERAGEIF, AND SUMIF) for statistical calculations like total revenue, and average revenue.
 ## Exploratory Data Analysis
 ---
 Exploratory data analysis invoved explorying the data to answer some of the question, needful for the data such as;